pipeforce/pipeforce.github.io/docs/guides/messaging/20_events.md

 # Events

+In PIPEFORCE, an event is a special form of a Message.

-In PIPEFORCE, an event is represented by a JSON object with a certain structure like this:
+It is an action which happened inside the hub service and is represented by a JSON object with a certain structure like this:

 ```json
 {